yassimortensen/Accountable-frontend/README.md

 ## LICENSE ##
-- Styled with pure CSS
-- Blush is released under the WeWork License.
+- Accountable is released under the WeWork License.